Night of the Murdered Poets: Sentence

 The sentence stated that the defendants would receive "the severest measure of punishment for the crimes committed by them jointly: execution, with all of their property to be confiscated."
-The court also stripped the men of their medals and made petitions to remove military commendations such as the Order of Lenin and the Order of the Red Banner of Labour.
+The court also stripped the men of their medals and made petitions to remove civilian commendations such as the Order of Lenin and the Order of the Red Banner of Labour.
 On 12 August 1952, 13 of the defendants (excluding Lina Stern and Solomon Bregman) were executed in the basement of Lubyanka Prison.
 After the execution of the defendants, the trial and its results were kept secret.
 There was not a single reference to the trial or the execution in Soviet newspapers.
 Defendants' families were charged with "being relatives of traitors to the motherland" and exiled in December 1952.
 They did not learn about the fates of their family members until November 1955, when the case was reopened.

 The defendant Lina Stern was sentenced to three-and-a-half years in a correctional labour camp, followed by five years of exile; however, after Stalin's death, she was able to return to her home and continue her studies.
 During the trial, she was determined to be "no less guilty" than the other defendants but was considered important to the state because of her research; she, therefore, received a lesser sentence than the others.
 Officials counted her time spent in prison before the sentencing towards her labour camp term, so she went into exile immediately after the sentencing.

 During his imprisonment, Solomon Bregman collapsed and was placed in the prison infirmary.
 He remained unconscious until his death on 23 January 1953.